geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 Let's give it a try.
 Uh..
 I also want to talk for a minute.
 I was realizing I did a stream this weekend, and you understand where the..
 I'm not sure if this is what the multi-level in MLIR means, but so many of these things look like..
-So the kernelizing collapses groups of UOPs into a kernel, and then the linearizer collapses groups into a block. this concept of collapsing into..
+So the kernelizing collapses groups of UOps into a kernel, and then the linearizer collapses groups into a block. this concept of collapsing into..
 The linearizer should really be replaced with the new kind of reduced stuff.
 And then you'll have..
 It's a multi-level graph.
 I see everything kind of moving to this.
 And we're already doing it.
 It's not far off from what we have now.
-But right now we have this kernel UOP, and the kernel UOP has a special data structure called kernel.
+But right now we have this kernel UOp, and the kernel UOp has a special data structure called kernel.
 We have the..
-It's a block UOP, and it has a special data structure called Basic Block 2.
+It's a block UOp, and it has a special data structure called Basic Block 2.
 That stuff should be replaced by whatever generic multilevel representation we eventually move to.
 But..
 Cool.